 Error!
-Reference source not found. shows the architecture overview of an example system from Seoul, in development by the CITI-SENSE partner KICT, demonstrating a practical example of the use of the ISO19154, "Geographic information - Ubiquitous public access - reference model (UPA)" compliant UPA architecture described in D7.5 part 1 chapter 10.
+Reference source not found. shows the architecture overview of an example system from Seoul, which has been developed by the CITI-SENSE partner KICT, demonstrating a practical example of the use of the ISO19154, "Geographic information - Ubiquitous public access - reference model (UPA)" compliant UPA architecture described in D7.5 part 1 chapter 10.